“The washing machine’s stopped working!”

 “What’s wrong with it?
 It’s not that old.
 We’ve only had it a few years.”

-Though the machine in question may vary, it’s a common household conversation that quite often ends up with the purchasing of a new appliance.
+Though the machine in question may vary, the conversation is common and often ends with the purchase of a new appliance.

-Some people would argue that an unfortunate consequence of this desire for consumption is that products are designed with a planned inbuilt obsolescence.
-If a product has a limited lifespan then the user will need to replace it when it breaks down or wears out.
+Some people would argue that an unfortunate consequence of this desire for consumption is that products are designed with built-in obsolescence.
+If a product has a limited lifespan, then the user will need to replace it when it breaks down or wears out.
 This generates extra business for producers, distributors and retailers.
 Products are therefore just not built to last.
 They are actually designed to break down and go wrong.

 A classic example of this is the light bulb.
-The longer a light bulb lasts the less consumers are going to spend on light bulbs.
-On this basis it makes no economic sense.
+The longer a light bulb lasts, the less consumers will spend on light bulbs.
+On this basis, it makes no economic sense.
 Why would any producer make something that lasts?
 They would be putting themselves out of business.
 They are limiting their market size.
 Sales would eventually dry up.

 Another classic example is the production of car tyres.
-Car tyres are sold on the basis of their performance capabilities – stopping distances, wet weather performance….
-They are rarely sold on their durability.
-They are designed to wear out so that they need replacing.
+Car tyres are sold on the basis of their performance capabilities – stopping distances, wet-weather performance… They are rarely sold on their durability.
+They are designed to wear out, requiring replacement.

 It’s easy money for those in the tyre industry: